BoBkiNN/mc-server-installer/README.md

 ```

 ## Actual writing
-Now, when you attached a schema, you can use IDE suggestions to fill you manifest
+Now, once you have attached a schema, you can use IDE suggestions to fill you manifest

 # TODO
-Plans for new features and improvements in this project:
+Planned features and improvements for this project:
 - Move action types to registry
 - Improve and structurize core installation logic
 - Better way of passing authorization data and using it in assets